Sissy's Magical Ponycorn Adventure: Development

 Sissy's Magical Ponycorn Adventure was designed by Ryan Creighton and his then-five-year-old daughter Cassie Creighton under Ryan's company Untold Entertainment Inc. Ryan was responsible for developing the game and voicing non-playable characters, while Cassie voiced Sissy, drew the art, created the non-playable characters, and designed some of the puzzles.
 Ryan wanted to make a game that had a broad appeal, including people who do not play video games.
 Ryan, a veteran designer of children's video games, brought Cassie with him to the Toronto Game Jam with the intent of allowing her to develop her first video game.
 On her first day at the Game Jam, she did six hours of coloring.
 She later did an hour's worth of voice acting at home.
 Ryan took her drawings and integrated them into the Untold Graphic Adventure Game System.
 It took about two days to finish.
 The game's website has ads that play before the game loads, and a PayPal button to donate money to Cassie's college fund.
 Sissy's Magical Ponycorn Adventure was released on May 24, 2011.
 It was released as a browser game on computers and later on the iPad and BlackBerry PlayBook.

+The game as hosted on the official website is currently not playable as it depended on Adobe Flash Player and the AWS hosting of the game file has expired.
+The iPad version was not updated for modern versions of iOS.
+However, it can easily be played on a browser that still has Flash installed, or using Ruffle.